opengeospatial/ogcapi-workshop/workshop/content/docs/background-and-context.md

 ## Summary

-OGC API standards are built
+OGC API standards are built to be low barrier, with a focus on resources (data/content!) using modern web development principles and practices.